benmvp/slides/2018/reactnext/react-eco.md

 NOTES:
 - Then there's the "screw CSS" option w/ inline styles
-  * Tired of dealing with class name collisions, specificity, unexpected cascade
+  * Tired of dealing with specificity wars, unexpected cascade, having to name things, etc.
   * Have lots of dynamic styles which can be challenging with CSS
 - There was a big huge push for this in React mainly because of React Native
   * it doesn't support CSS, only inline styles